 The results were pretty startling.
 We found that a perfectly blue ocean would experience what amounts to a permanent El Nino (Anderson et al., 2007).
 Not only do oceanic phytoplankton produce about half of the oxygen we breathe, they also fundamentally change the distribution of weather around the planet- even influencing the distribution of hurricanes and typhoons (Gnanadesikan et al., 2010).

 Recently, my graduate student Grace Kim developed (with very little help from me) a new parameterization of the absorption of sunlight that includes colored dissolved materials.
 We've found that including this additional source of absorption in our coupled climate model has a significant impact on ocean ecosystems.
 By making them more light limited-the effect of including absorption is to shift the whole ecosystem closer to the surface, increasing surface biomass and chlorophyll, but also nutrients.
 Over the water column as a whole, however, biomass decreases, particularly in coastal regions.
 This work appeared in Biogeosciences (Kim, Pradal and Gnanadesikan, 2015).

 A follow-up to this work, published in 2016 (Kim et al. 2016) shows that the additional trapping of sunlight actually leads to more sea ice formation in the Arctic, a highly nonintuitive result!
-A third paper, (currently in the second round of revisions at Geophysical Research Letters) demonstrates that the presence of colored dissolved organic matter can produce significant shifts in ocean heat ccontent, so that ocean "yellowing" needs to be considered in parallel with changes in greenhouse gasses.
+A third paper, (Kim et al., 2018) demonstrates that the presence of colored dissolved organic matter can produce significant shifts in ocean heat content, so that ocean "yellowing" needs to be considered in parallel with changes in greenhouse gasses.

 Anderson, W., A. Gnanadesikan, R.W.
 Hallberg, J.P.
 Dunne and B.L.
 Samuels 2007: Impact of ocean color on the maintenance of the Pacific Cold Tongue, Geophys.
 Res.
 Lett., 34, L11609, doi:10.1029/2007GL030100.